rlehfeld/mosquitto_pyplugin/README.md

     make PYTHON=python3

-If all goes ok, there should be `mosquitto_pyplugin.so` file in the current directory.
+If all goes ok, there should be `libmosquitto_pyplugin.so` file in the current directory.
 Copy it under path accessible for mosquitto daemon, e.g.: `/usr/local/lib/mosquitto/`.